adambard/learnxinyminutes-docs/elixir.md

 # may also add custom ones.
 defmodule MyMod do
   @moduledoc """
-  This is a built-in attribute on a example module.
+  This is a built-in attribute on an example module.
   """

   @my_data 100 # This is a custom attribute.